arvigeus/AZ-204/Questions/Entra ID.md

 ---

-Question: You have an application registered in Azure AD and you have configured `appsettings.json` as follows:
+Question: You have an application registered in Microsoft Entra ID and you have configured `appsettings.json` as follows:

 ```json
 {